jimmyislive/gocve/README.md

 `gocve db download`

 If you have used the defauls, a file `allitems.csv.gz` will be downloaded to your local.
 You can unzip it by doing `gunzip allitems.csv.gz`.
-Unzip it after that.

 See `gocve help db download` for more details.